 eHealth technologies and their role in youth mental health and addictions was identified as a priority health topic for discussion at the Maritime SPOR SUPPORT Unit (MSSU) Nova Scotia Bridge Event in June 2018.
 Following on these initial discussions, a team of decision-makers, clinicians, researchers, and patient advisors was formed to undertake the Uniting to Connect Innovative Technology for Youth Mental Health and Addictions Services (UniCITY) research project.

 UniCITY aims to mobilize research into service delivery planning, inform new health policy, and build capacity for research funding competitiveness.

 Part 1: Scoping Review

 A scoping review was conducted to examine the evidence-base for text-messaging in mental health and addictions services for children and youth.
-The findings from the scoping review have been submitted for peer-review, and will be made available on this page once published.
+The open-access publication can be viewed here: